Why Joseph Insurance Was Established

 - If you advise the wrong Medicare plan and they sue due to cost exposure → Professional Liability / E&O

-What is the difference between term life insurance and whole life insurance and indexed universal life insurance?
+What is the difference between term life insurance, whole life insurance, and indexed universal life insurance?

 Term Life Insurance